 What are the common nursing diagnoses for patients with type 2 diabetes?

 Common nursing diagnoses for type 2 diabetes include impaired glucose tolerance patterns.
-They also include risk for unstable blood glucose and deficient knowledge about disease management.
+They also pose a risk for unstable blood glucose and inadequate knowledge about disease management.

 How can nurses assess and monitor blood glucose levels in patients with type 2 diabetes?

-Nurses should recommend blood glucose monitoring strategies.
-This includes self-monitoring of blood glucose (SMBG) and continuous glucose monitoring systems.
+Nurses should recommend blood glucose monitoring strategies to patients.
+This includes self-monitoring of blood glucose (SMBG) and the use of continuous glucose monitoring systems.
 Regular HbA1c testing is also recommended.

 The target blood glucose levels are less than 180 mg/dL.
 Fasting levels should be less than 140 mg/dL.
 An HbA1c target below 7% is also important.